aimms/documentation/webui/map-widget.rst

 The network with nodes and arcs on top of the map must be defined in terms of identifiers declared in the AIMMS model.

-Below, we illustrate how to create, configure, and use such a map widget in the AIMMS WebUI.
+In this section we illustrate how to create, configure, and use such a map widget rendering a network in the AIMMS WebUI.

 .. important:: We also provide some guidelines and best practices for the map widget usage at the end of this section, please consider them before employing the map widget within your application.